 Cattle Breeds: Holstein Cow Characteristics

 Holstein cows are a breed of large dairy cattle originating in northern Holland and Friesland.
 But these amazing cattle are now bred and shipped around the world for their amazing milk production.
+Australia's Livestock Exporters is an ethical and world-leading dairy exporter that can supply you with Australian Holstein Friesian cattle.
 Read on for more facts about the holstein cow and its characteristics.

 If someone asked you to picture a cow grazing in your mind, chances are you'd conjure up the image of a Holstein cow.
 Their black and white spotted coat is an idyllic representation of dairy farming worldwide.

 Holstein cows originated in the Netherlands.
 The gold standard in dairy, they are prized the world over for their high milk yield.